 Outside the scope of development cooperation, the DPMA participates in an exchange of examiners with the patent offices of the United Kingdom, Japan, the Republic of Korea and China.

-The purpose of the Patent Prosecution Highway (PPH) is to speed up processing of patent applications through the exchange und mutual use of work results.
+The purpose of the multilateral Global Patent Prosecution Highway (GPPH) pilot is to speed up processing of patent applications through the exchange und mutual use of work products.